merdok/homebridge-webos-tv/README.md

 Whether the notification buttons service is enabled.
 This allows to create buttons which when pressed display the specified text on the TV screen in a toast.
 Useful for HomeKit automations or to display text on TV for viewers. **Default: "" (disabled)**
   - Set an array of notification texts as the value
   - You can also set an array of objects as the value.
 An object can have the following properties:
-    - *message* - [required] the message to display in the notification,
+    - *message* - [required] the message to display in the notification
     - *name* - [optional] the notification name
     - *appId* - [optional] when specified, clicking on the toast will open the app
     - *params* - [optional] parameters to be used for the app when clicking on the toast